-That makes it the most thorough and most trusted credit report available for UK residents.
-Plus, you can get it for free for the first 30 days if you sign up for the free trial.
+That makes it the most thorough and trusted credit report available for UK residents.
+Plus, you can get it for free for the first 30 days with a trial (usually £14.99 a month).

-When it comes to having credit issues, it’s always the best option to face them head on.
+When it comes to having credit issues, it’s always best to face them head on.
 The first step towards that is to get an accurate, up-to-date and thorough look at your credit history and credit score.
-That’s why we always recommend checkmyfile over other credit checkers.

-Use our checkmyfile Explained Guide to answer any questions you have about checkmyfile and get your credit in order.
+This Guide will answer any questions you have about checkmyfile and getting your credit in order.

-Understanding your credit history and how your credit score is affected by what’s in your history is essential if you want to improve your score.
-But it can be difficult because depending on which credit reference agency you use, your history and score can be different.
+Understanding your credit history and what's affecting your credit score is essential if you want to start improving your your score.
+The world of credit can be confusing, as your score will differ depending on which credit reference agency you look at.

-But each of these different credit reference agencies contain different information about you, and work out scores differently.
+But each of these different credit reference agencies contain different information about you, and work out your score differently.
 For example, Experian’s credit score range is 0-999, but TransUnion’s credit score range is between 0-710.
-Because the agencies have different score ranges, it can be difficult to work out what’s a universally good score and what’s a bad score.
+Because the agencies have different score ranges, it can be difficult to work out what’s a universally 'good' score and what’s a 'bad' score.

-Checkmyfile gives you a multi-agency credit report.
-That means it shows you data and information from four of the major credit reference agencies.
+checkmyfile gives you a complete report from across all the different agencies.
+When lenders are deciding whether to lend to you, they refer to different credit agencies to run their checks - checkmyfile gathers data across all these agencies and combines them into one easy report.
 That makes your checkmyfile report the most thorough way to see an overview of your credit history and work out how to improve it if you need to.

 Read our Guide to finding and understanding your credit score: How to find out your credit score.